Settling in on his porch, North Carolina’s new poet laureate adjusted his glasses and began to read one of his poems aloud.

 Not that she had the eloquence to display

 Her laces to make her prowl performance –

 At this point, a listener might have guessed this poem was about a lady of the night.
-Such a guess would have been wrong.
-Shelby Stephenson rolled on in his Tar Heel drawl
+Such a guess would be wrong.
+Shelby Stephenson rolled on in his Tar Heel drawl.

 – But possum, having all the baggage of a man